SingaporeMotherhood | Parenting

 If children engage in animal cruelty due to causes related to Nature, it would be difficult to prevent.
 Only medical professionals like psychiatrists and psychologists are able to assist.

 However, it is surely easier to do so for those with factors due to Nurture.
 Parents must provide a conducive environment at home and promote positive values such as care, concern, and love for others.
 A broken family, poor parenting, and having abusive and violent family members raises the likelihood of a child developing issues.
+Giving your child opportunities to interact positively with pets can also make a difference.

 (See also: How A Pet Can Help Your Child)